edlandm/sql-splitter/README.md

   -n, --only_names         Exclude schema-name from filenames -v, --verbose            Verbose output
-  -w, --windows-1252       specify that input files are using windows-1252 encoding instead of UTF-8 -h, --help               Print help
+  -w, --windows-1252       specify that input files are using windows-1252 encoding instead of UTF-8 -z, --zip <ZIP>          path to zip file to create and place results -h, --help               Print help
   -V, --version            Print version
 ```